jojonium/Klotski/README.md

 complete the puzzle in the fewest moves.

 To reset the board to its original state, use the "reset" button or press the R key.
-To quit the game, use the "quit button, the Q key, or simply close the window.
+To quit the game, use the "quit" button, the Q key, or simply close the window.

 I have also implemented this game in Javascript, and it can be played in a